Researcher – Research & Development Programme

 The ODI is delivering an innovation programme, focussing on projects that it believes will progress strategically important areas: building data infrastructure, improving data literacy, stimulating data innovation and building trust in the use of data.
 This year’s projects range from digital twins to open cities.
 We expect that you will initially focus on the open cities project.

 - Coordinate with external partners, collaborators and clients in scoping and delivering work.

-- Communicate research findings to a wide range of audiences through high quality written reports, presentations and workshops to ensure they have high impact.
+- Communicate research findings to a wide range of audiences through high quality written reports, presentations and workshops to ensure they have high impact

 You will have the following skills and experience:

-- Strong experience in a research role.
+- Experience in a research role.

 - An understanding of research design, for example how to select appropriate research methods, understanding if or when and where to use sampling methods